 Where I'll Be

 Dana Reason is a Canadian-born composer, musician, sound artist and music researcher.
-She was part of The Space Between trio with electronic music pioneer Pauline Oliveros; is documented on over 16 recordings, and has created music for film, theatre, and large and small ensembles.
+She was part of The Space Between trio with electronic music pioneer Pauline Oliveros.
+Documented on over sixteen recordings, Reason has created music for film, theatre, and large and small ensembles.
 In fall 2016, she toured with Paul Miller (aka DJ Spooky) and his Heart of a Forest project.